Can you spare a few minutes?

 This guide is for you if:

-It is also for people supporting others in this situation, for example Personal Support Unit volunteers, CAB volunteers, housing support workers, advice workers and court staff as well as relatives and friends.
+It is also for people supporting others in this situation, for example Support Through Court volunteers, CAB volunteers, housing support workers and advice workers as well as relatives and friends.

 This guide is not for you if: